ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 that there are multiple types (`bool`, `float64`, `int64`, and `object` in `banknotes`).

-In contrast to `info`, the `describe` method provides summary statistics about a DataFrame.
+In contrast to `.info`, the `.describe` method provides summary statistics about a DataFrame.
 The latter will only return information about numeric
 columns:

 ```{code-cell}